krob79/krob79/README.md

 ---

-I'm a **front-end development**, proficient in **JavaScript**, **CSS3**.
+I'm a **front-end developer**, proficient in **JavaScript**, **CSS3**.
 Currently diving deeper into **full stack development**, and learning React, Express, Node, and more.
 I'm amazed at what's available and love the journey through learning.
 Passionate about building digital, interactive experiences, and tools that can solve problems.

 ## Tech Stack